SALES ENGAGEMENT COMPARISON

 Enterprise (200 users, 3yr)$386K-787K totalList: $864K.
 Discounts: 9-55%

-Negotiation leverage: Vendr data shows existing customers achieve 15-35% better discounts at renewal.
+Negotiation apply: Vendr data shows existing customers achieve 15-35% better discounts at renewal.
 Best deals require 3+ year terms and upfront payment.

 Where Outreach Falls Short